bbutler-tssg/phd-thesis-template/README.md

 		\newcommand{\listoftodos}{}
 	\fi

+## Using this template

+Users should clone or fork from this [repo](http://github.com/bbutler-tssg/phd-thesis-template).
+The remaining comments in this section apply to their working version.

+They should

+1)  enter their personal details in `thesis-info.tex`.

+2)  use `Preamble\preable.tex` to place any configuration settings (packages to use, etc.).

+3)  place their text content in tex files such as `Abstract/abstract.tex` and `Chapter2\chapter2.tex`.

+4)  place their diagrams or other graphical content in `Figs` directories.

+5)  place their references in the `References` directory.

+6)  manage the overall thesis from the master `thesis.tex` document.

 ## General guidelines
 [Why is it important to follow good practices and not get killed by a Velociraptor ;)](http://www.xkcd.com/292/)